 This book project comes about at the place where decades of art making ends and a new space opens.
 I’ve drawn from long experience and profound practice in varied modalities of creating work to write this world.

-The primary force and story that I’ve been deconstructing and rendering within my visual and performative work needed to be rewritten and restored and released.
+The primary force and story that I’d been deconstructing and rendering within my visual and performative work needed to be rewritten and restored and released.
 Erasure, destruction, invisibility, shape shifting, implosion, mutiny, hyper resilience, acute listening, precision, killing, multiplicity, endurance.

 The reconstruction of this story is multi-versed.
 Time is fluid, structure and form transmute and shift.
 Disparate elements collide and align to produce their own language of space and place, of heartbreak, of flight.
 I built this book so its world and those within it would not go unsung.
 I built it as an architecture for getting free, for the house that raised me.

 I built it as proof and as a monument for you and your story.